 INDIGO's assay kits provide the convenience of an all-inclusive cell-based assay system.
-In addition to ADRA1A Reporter Cells, provided are two optimized media for use in recovering the cryopreserved cells and for diluting test samples, the reference activator L-Phenylephrine, Luciferase Detection Reagents, and a cell culture-ready assay plate.
+In addition to ADRA1B Reporter Cells, provided are two optimized media for use in recovering the cryopreserved cells and for diluting test samples, the reference activator L-Phenylephrine, Luciferase Detection Reagent, and a cell culture-ready assay plate.

-• The Assay Chemistry •
+The Assay Chemistry

-INDIGO's receptor assay kits capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.
+INDIGO's nuclear receptor assay kits capitalize on the extremely low background, highsensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.